 ◦ Business Income Certificates

-◦ Company Bank Statements for the last six months
+◦ Company Bank Statements for the last 3-6 months

 ◦ Company Income Tax Return